 The Kierkegaard House Foundation considers applications only once a year.
 The deadline is November 1 of the year prior to the beginning of the fellowship period.

 How to apply:

-For full consideration, by November 1 of the year before the beginning of the fellowship period, send electronic copies of the following to Eileen Shimota.
+For full consideration for the 2018-19 academic year, send electronic copies by November 1, 2017 of the following to Eileen Shimota.

 - 1-2 page cover letter with the proposed dates of residence and a brief personal narrative about the applicant’s background and how it relates to the proposed project.

 - An updated curriculum vitae, including information about language competence relevant to the research project.

 - A 3-5 page description of the research project, including plans for the use of library resources and a timetable for the completion of the project.
 Attach a bibliography.